Sleep Disorders in Children

 It is important to make a distinction between night terrors and nightmares in children.
 Night terrors are a sleep disorder that typically occurs during the non-rapid eye movement (NREM) stage of sleep.
 The child will typically have no memory of the episode.

-In contrast, nightmares more commonly occur during rapid eye movement (REM) sleep, the sleep stage usually associated with dreaming Trusted Source National Center for Biotechnology Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+In contrast, nightmares more commonly occur during rapid eye movement (REM) sleep, the sleep stage usually associated with dreaming .
 Nightmares are often brought on by stress or major life events.
-Bad dreams may cause feelings of anxiety, but medical experts consider them a standard part of growing up.
+Bad dreams can also cause feelings of anxiety, which the child may want to talk through with a parent or a caregiver.

 Restless Legs Syndrome

-Restless legs syndrome may be caused by an underlying issue such as iron deficiency or late-stage kidney disease.
+Restless legs syndrome may be caused by an underlying issue such as iron deficiency .
 In certain cases, the cause may be genetic.

 Symptoms can appear in childhood, but this disorder is largely underdiagnosed in children.
 If your child is experiencing an uncontrollable urge to move their legs that gets worse at night and disrupts their sleep, consult with a medical professional.
-With a proper diagnosis, symptoms can be treated with medication.
+With a proper diagnosis, symptoms can be treated.

 Excessive Daytime Sleepiness